 Many stars, including our own Sun, vary in brightness because of pulsations caused by sound waves bouncing around inside the star.
 For both the Sun and the new variable star, each pulsation cycle takes about 5 minutes.
 These pulsations can be used to study the properties of a star below its visible surface.
 Computer models produced by the discovery team show that the sound waves probe all the way to the center of the new pulsating star.
 Further observations of this star are now planned to work out how long it will be before the star starts to cool and fade to produce a stellar corpse (“white dwarf’”) of abnormally low mass.

-ULTRACAM is a high-speed, 3-channel CCD camera for astrophysical research ULTRACAM was funded by PPARC and is a collaboration between, Professor Tom Marsh (University of Warwick) Professor Vik Dhillon (Sheffield) and the Astronomy Technology Centre (Edinburgh).
+ULTRACAM is a high-speed, 3-channel CCD camera for astrophysical research ULTRACAM was funded by PPARC and is a collaboration between, Professor Tom Marsh (University of Warwick) Professor Vik Dhillon (Sheffield), and the Astronomy Technology Center (Edinburgh).

 The observations were made using the 3.6-m New Technology Telescope at the European Southern Observatory (ESO).

 Publication: Pierre F. L. Maxted, et al., “Multi-periodic pulsations of a stripped red-giant star in an eclipsing binary system,” Nature 498, 463–465 (27 June 2013); doi:10.1038/nature12192